What is moral government theology?

 Moral government theology also distorts the doctrines of sin, justification, and the atonement, which is the natural consequence of beginning with an incorrect view of the nature of man and the nature of God.
 Suffice it to say that when these two things are wrong, it follows that any doctrine involving man and/or God will also be wrong, and this is certainly the case with moral government theology.

-Recommended Resources: No Other God: A Response to Open Theism by John Frame and Logos Bible Software.
+Recommended Resource: No Other God: A Response to Open Theism by John Frame

 What is open theism?